MichiganDataScienceTeam/MDST-Onboarding/README.md

 -   [**REQUIRED**] Checkpoint 0 and Checkpoint 1.
 These are assessed by completion and effort, not accuracy.
 -   [**OPTIONAL**] Any additional challenges you completed.
 These are assessed by merit.

+Please make sure you link works.
+Due to the immense application volume we will not be sending out emails if your link is invalid.
+They will be automatic filtered.

 ## Contact

 All technical or logistical questions MUST be posted on the ED forum.
 We will not answer those questions over email.